Stock market today: S&P 500 jumps to best day in 5 months as tech rebounds, rate cuts come into view

-The S&P 500 was jumping by 2% in afternoon trading and on track for its best day in five months.
-The Dow Jones Industrial Average was up 427 points, or 1%, as of 2:5 2p.m.
-Eastern time, and the Nasdaq composite was 3% higher.
+The S&P 500 jumped 1.6% for its best day since February.
+The Dow Jones Industrial Average rose 99 points, or 0.2%, and the Nasdaq composite soared 2.6%.

-The moves were even bigger in the oil market, where prices jumped roughly 4% after the death of Hamas' political leader raised worries about the flow of crude in the Middle East.
-In the U.S. bond market, Treasury yields eased after the Federal Reserve held its main interest rate at a two-decade high but gave some indication that lower rates may soon be on the way.

-A batch of softer-than-expected reports on the U.S. economy released during the morning strengthened hopes that inflation is slowing enough to convince the Fed to cut rates at its next meeting in September, and Fed Chair Jerome Powell said policy makers are "getting closer to the point" where they'll be comfortable enough to cut.
+The widespread gains came as Treasury yields eased in the bond market after the Federal Reserve gave the clearest indication yet that it could begin lowering interest rates in September.
+Fed Chair Jerome Powell said policy makers are "getting closer to the point" of comfort about inflation where they could cut rates for the first time since COVID-19 crashed the economy.

-“You would think, base case, that policy rates would move down from here, but I don't want to try to give specific forward guidance about when that might be, the pace at which it might happen," Powell said.
-"That's really going to depend on the economy, and that's highly uncertain.”
+“We think that the time is approaching,” Powell said.
+“And if we do get the data that we hope we get, then a reduction in our policy rate could be on the table at the September meeting.”

-On Wall Street, Advanced Micro Devices rallied 5% after reporting better profit and revenue for the latest quarter than analysts expected, thanks in part to accelerating artificial-intelligence business.
-That helped drive Nvidia, the chip company that's become the poster child for Wall Street's frenzy around AI, up 13.9% a day after it lost 7%.
+Advanced Micro Devices rallied 4.4% after reporting better profit and revenue for the latest quarter than analysts expected, thanks in part to accelerating artificial-intelligence business.
+That helped drive Nvidia, the chip company that's become the poster child for Wall Street's frenzy around AI, up 12.9% a day after it lost 7%.

 How such Big Tech stocks perform matters a lot because they’re Wall Street’s most valuable companies, and that gives them the biggest sway on the S&P 500.
 A handful of these stocks, known as the “Magnificent Seven,” drove the U.S. stock market to dozens of records this year, even as many other stocks struggled under the weight of high interest rates.
 But they ran out of momentum this month amid criticism they had grown too expensive and expectations had run too high.

-Such criticism hasn't gone away, and Microsoft fell 0.9% despite reporting profit and revenue for the latest quarter late Tuesday that edged past analysts' expectations.
+Such criticism hasn't gone away, and Microsoft fell 1.1% despite reporting profit and revenue for the latest quarter that edged past analysts' expectations.
 Growth in its Azure cloud-computing business fell a bit shy of analysts' forecasts.
 That followed earlier profit reports from Tesla and Alphabet that investors found underwhelming, which raised concerns that other Magnificent Seven stocks could also fail to impress.

-Meta Platforms rose 2.3% as investors waited for its profit report, which will arrive after trading closes for the day.
-Amazon and Apple will follow on Thursday, and they both rose at least 1.9%.
+Meta Platforms rose 2.5% as investors waited for its profit report, which arrived after trading closed for Wednesday.
+Amazon and Apple will follow on Thursday, and each rose at least 1.5%.

-Stronger-than-expected profit reports from companies outside the Magnificent Seven also helped lift the market on Wednesday.
+Stronger-than-expected profit reports from companies outside the Magnificent Seven also helped lift the market.

-In the bond market, the yield on the 10-year Treasury eased to 4.11% from 4.14% late Tuesday.
-It's been falling from 4.70% in April as a slowdown in inflation raises expectations for coming cuts to interest rates by the Federal Reserve.
+In the bond market, the yield on the 10-year Treasury eased to 4.05% from 4.14% late Tuesday.
+It's been falling from 4.70% in April as a slowdown in inflation raised expectations for coming cuts to interest rates.

 Yields fell in the morning after a report showed U.S. employers spent less in total pay and benefits for workers during the spring than economists expected.
 Another suggested hiring by employers outside the government was a touch weaker than expected.

-While workers would surely like stronger such numbers, it could be the type of “Goldilocks” data that Wall Street is looking for: not so strong that it pushes upward on inflation but not so weak that it raises worries about a recession.
+While workers would surely like such numbers to be stronger, it could be the type of “Goldilocks” data that Wall Street is looking for: not so strong that it pushes upward on inflation but not so weak that it raises worries about a recession.

-There was no immediate comment from Israel, which has pledged to kill Haniyeh and other Hamas leaders over the group's Oct.
-7 attack on southern Israel in which the Palestinian militant group killed 1,200 people and took some 250 others hostage.

-In stock markets abroad, Japan's Nikkei 225 rose 1.5% after Bank of Japan raised its benchmark interest rate to about 0.25% from a range of zero to 0.1%.
-The value of the Japanese yen also strengthened against the U.S. dollar.
+In stock markets abroad, Japan's Nikkei 225 rose 1.5% after the Bank of Japan raised its benchmark interest rate.

-Indexes rallied 2.1% in Shanghai and 2% in Hong Kong after official data showed China's July manufacturing activity contracted for a third straight month, fueling expectations that Beijing will need to roll out more stimulus to counter a slowdown for the world's second-largest economy.
+Indexes rallied 2.1% in Shanghai and 2% in Hong Kong after official data showed China's July manufacturing activity contracted again, fueling expectations that Beijing will need to roll out more stimulus to counter a slowdown for the world's second-largest economy.

 Stock indexes also rose across Europe.